Jack-Dane/odoo-wp-plugin/README.md

 ## Requirements

 * PHP 7.3 or greater
-* Ideally Odoo 14 or greater as version before 14 don't support API keys.
+* Ideally Odoo 14 or greater as versions before 14 don't support API keys.
+A password should work instead of an API key but is ill-advised.

 ## Try with Docker